SquiddyScripts/courtquest/docs/ADMIN_GUIDE.md

 # CourtQuest Admin & Tournament Guide

 This guide is for teammates testing or running CourtQuest.
-It covers getting an admin account, the admin desk, and running a tournament from check-in to champion.
+It covers getting an admin account, the admin desk, and running a tournament from start to finish.

 - Live site: https://courtquest.vercel.app